Publication Ethics and Policies

 Predatory or Pseudo Journals

-Predatory journals do not conduct peer review, are not members of ICMJE, COPE or WAME, and researchers must avoid submitting papers to them.
+Be aware there are a myriad of entities promoting themselves as "scholarly medical journals," and are not.
+This is of particular interest to THMT's publisher.
+See the blog post "It’s Time for an Integrity Throwdown: Conflicts of Interests in Scientific Communications,” here.
+Predatory journals do not conduct peer review, are not members of ICMJE, COPE or WAME.
+Journals may also be hijackeed and cloned.
+Researchers must avoid submitting papers to them.
 Authors have a responsibility to evaluate a journal's policies, practices, and reputation for integrity.
 Reviewers must also vet journals they join to perform peer review.
 Seek the counsel of mentors and colleagues and reach out to journal editorial board members.
 Conduct proper due diligence.
+Use tools such as the Think.
+Check.
+Submit. checklist.

 Editorial Team and Staff